Research Project · Published · ASSETS 2026

 Abstract

 Security and privacy notifications—such as login alerts, spam e-mail warnings, and cookie consent requests—play a critical role in shaping how users respond to digital risks.
 Yet most notifications overlook cognitive accessibility, limiting their effectiveness for people with intellectual and developmental disabilities (IDD).
 In this work, we investigate how adults with IDD perceive and respond to common security and privacy notifications across mobile and web applications.
 Through a user study involving six adults with IDD, we identified key factors that influenced their understanding and decision-making, including reliance on visual or symbolic cues, simplification of complex terms, interdependence with support persons, and familiarity with everyday functions.
 We further highlight interaction challenges, including misunderstandings of notification purpose and flow, misinterpretations of language and terminology, and misalignments of action-outcome expectations.
-Our results contribute design recommendations to advance usable privacy and security, supporting safer and more autonomous digital engagement for users with IDD.Security and privacy warnings — like login alerts, spam email notices, and cookie pop-ups — are meant to help users stay safe online.
-But most aren't designed with cognitive accessibility in mind, making them confusing for people with intellectual and developmental disabilities (IDD).
-We studied how six adults with IDD respond to common security and privacy warnings on phones and websites.
-We found people relied on visual cues, got help from others, and leaned on familiarity with everyday apps.
-We also found key challenges: misunderstanding what notifications were for, confusion about the language, and not knowing what would happen when they clicked buttons.
-Our findings offer design recommendations to make these warnings clearer and safer for everyone.
+Our results contribute design recommendations to advance usable privacy and security, supporting safer and more autonomous digital engagement for users with IDD.Security and privacy warnings, like login alerts, spam email notices, and cookie pop-ups, are meant to help people stay safe online.
+But most are not designed with accessibility in mind, which can make them hard to understand for some people with intellectual and developmental disabilities (IDD).
+We studied how six adults with IDD responded to these kinds of warnings on phones and websites.
+We found they relied on visual cues, got help from trusted people, and used their familiarity with everyday apps.
+We also found that some warnings were hard to understand: it was not always clear what the warning was for, what the words meant, or what would happen when pressing a button.
+Our findings offer design ideas to make these warnings clearer and safer for everyone.